hexbatch/apple-core/layer-docs/b-user-layers/agents.md

 Agents can be assigned to do something for anyone in a user group.

-Agents can be limited to only do api calls for specific tokens, this allowed token list can be updated as needed.
+Agents can be limited to only do api calls for specific elements, this allowed element list can be updated as needed.
-The whitelist of tokens is maintained by this layer.
+The whitelist of elements is maintained by this layer.

 Agents can be moderators (human or bot) that can change and remove some things in chats, boards, stores, items, inventory.